ankor-io-deprecated/ankor-framework/website/ankorsite/templates/tutorial/server/server_step_3.md

 It starts an Ankor system, accepts new WebSocket connections, assigns Ankor sessions to them and so on.

 The only thing that is required of the developer is to overwrite the `getModelRoot` method.
-When called, it should return a new `ModelRoot` instance.
+When called, it should return a new instance of our own `ModelRoot` implementation.

-Such a class already exists in the `todo-servlet` module.
+The class already exists in the `todo-servlet` module.
 Open `TodoEndpoint.java` and implement the `getModelRoot` method.

     :::java